paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 #### Notes
 1) Young divers: It is mandatory in the Galapagos that 10- to 11-year-old Open Water certified children require a private guide on day trips, because they are certified to a maximum depth of 12 m/40feet, while the rest of the group will be diving to a minimum of 18 m/60feet.
-For 12- to 14-year-old certified children we still recommend booking a private guide but this is optional.
+For 12- to 14-year-old certified children we still recommend booking a private guide, but this is optional.
 In the case that a private guide is not contracted, such children must be accompanied by a dive qualified adult family member.
 For the advanced diving location Gordon Rocks [ANCHOR TO:  Gordon Rocks, below] special regulations apply.
 If further detail is required, ask us.

 2) Gordon Rocks:  This dive site is very popular but can have strong currents.
 If your dive experience is limited, please arrange your dates so that you dive Gordon Rocks at the end of your trip rather than on your first day.
 We reserve the right to cancel your diving at Gordon Rocks if our guides feel that your experience level is insufficient and that the trip would therefore be unsafe.

 3) Non-Divers:  For members of your group who are not undertaking SCUBA, we can arrange non-diving tours and activities that will allow them to experience the extraordinarily diverse land animals and and magical places of our enchanted islands.

-<I>With the above points in mind, please plan your diving tours taking into account both your own experience and that of your accompanying friends/family.</I>
+<I>With the above points in mind, please plan your diving tours considering both your own experience and that of your accompanying friends/family.</I>

-All our long range day diving trips include:
+All our long-range day diving trips include:

 •	Local travel relating to your departure and return locations
 •	Experienced bilingual guides/instructors